orlamadden/personafy/README.md

 - As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace.
 - As a user-contributor, I want to be able to edit/modify an existing persona.
 - As a user-contributor, I want to be able to delete an existing persona.
-- As a user-contributor, I want to have a confirmation/warning before deleting an entry.
 - As a user-contributor, I want to be able to log out of my account.

 ### Wireframes